-Figure 11: SWBTD (CHDIFF) for clear-sky conditions and for various configurations of dust layer optical thickness and dust height (ARIA dust type), shown as a function of column-integrated atmospheric moisture (TPW).
+Figure 11: SWBTD channel difference (CHDIFF) for clear-sky conditions and for various configurations of dust layer optical thickness and dust height (ARIA dust type), shown as a function of column-integrated atmospheric moisture (TPW).

 Figure 12 compares the RTM analyses for ARIA, OPAC, and DB17 RI databases assuming the same effective dust particle radius, loading, and atmospheric profile assumptions as Fig. 11.
 The expected sensitivity of the SWBTD signal to dust layer height is evident in all three databases, with higher-altitude dust layers invariably producing stronger (i.e., more negative) SWBTD dust signals.
 Also, the higher water vapor concentration of the moist profiles (TPW > 30 mm) result in weaker (i.e., less negative, or in some cases, positive) SWBTD dust signals compared to the dry (TPW < 20 mm) profiles.
 The role of AOD is also evident: since the RI of DB17 yields a much lower 10.35 µm AOD, its associated SWBTD dust signals were weaker (less negative) than the other two databases.
 The ARIA database, based on a nearly pure quartz composition, produced the largest SWBTD dust signals.
 Interestingly, DB17 exhibits a greater spread among the dust layer altitudes for higher values of AOD (Fig. 12h,i).
-The more scattering nature of DB17 extinction at 12.30 m compared to the other databases (o in Table 1) may produce a radiometrically cooler dust layer temperature than more absorbing dust layers—a signal that is unmasked from the overlying water vapor as the dust layer’s altitude is increased.
+The more scattering nature of DB17 extinction at 12.30 m compared to the other databases (o in Table 1) may produce a radiometrically cooler dust layer temperature than more absorbing dust layers—a signal becomes increasingly apparent as the influence of the overlying water vapor decreases as the dust layer’s altitude is increased.